 Via the website, guests will be able to organize photos in a timeline that allows them to relive vacation memories as they happened.
 The website also offers guests the chance to edit their photos, changing them from color to black and white or sepia, as well as adding unique options to include on the photographs such as Disney borders, stickers featuring Character signatures and Disney icons.

 Keep in mind that if you are attempting to access photos from Disneyland Resort, ESPN Wide World of Sports Complex (Gameday Photos) and Aulani, A Disney Resort & Spa, you will need to do so via a separate website links at MyDisneyPhotoPass.com.
+If you have had a private session with Disney’s Fine Art Photography, those photos will be delivered separately.

 All Disney’s PhotoPass photos, dining photos and attraction photos in MyDisneyPhotoPass.com accounts will now expire 45 days from the date the photos were taken.
 This means that the expiration date of all of your photos may vary, depending on the date each photo was taken.
 (For example, if you went on a vacation Monday through Friday, your Monday photo will expire first, and then four days later, your Friday photos would expire.)

-Guests who would like to extend their photos expiration date to 60 days from the date the photos were taken may purchase an expiration extension, if they wish.
+Guests who would like to extend their photos expiration date to 60 days from the date the photos were taken may purchase an expiration extension if they wish.
 If purchased, all photos in guest accounts as of the day the expiration extension is purchased will then expire 60 days from the date the photos were taken.
 Please keep in mind that expiration dates of photos may only be extended once.
 (So you will need to make sure that all of your photos are edited and ordered by the expiration time, because once they are gone, they are gone.)

 To view the expiration date of a photo in your album, click to enlarge the photo.
 Beneath the enlarged photo, the expiration date will appear.
 You will receive a notification email prior to the removal of the images.
-Please ensure that your email address is valid and that if you use a Spam filter, you check your Spam folder for this message.
-You can also add DisneyPhotoPass@ecommserv.com to your accepted email senders list to help ensure that this important email reaches you.
+Please ensure your email address is valid and that if you use a Spam filter, you check your Spam folder for this message.
+You can also add DisneyPhotoPass@ecommserv.com to your accepted email senders list to help ensure these important emails reaches you.
 Disney reserves the right to not upload photos which are deemed to be of poor quality and/or contain content that might be deemed to be offensive.
 No complimentary extension will be granted on the 30 days you have to view, share, and purchase photos.

 MouseForLess Photo Accessing Tips: